 No time?
 No problem.
 You only need 10 minutes a day to work toward a flatter stomach.
 But six-pack abs are only part of the story.
 Your abs are part of your core, the body’s center of gravity that also includes the muscles surrounding your back, pelvis, and hips.
 So, as a bonus to getting a tight stomach, you will also improve posture, spinal alignment, and stability.

-Asphalt Green personal trainer Gerre Bettis shares his favorite core-strengthening workout.
+Check out one of our favorite core-strengthening workouts.
 The best part?
-You will be in and out of the gym in 10 minutes.
-Or, if you have more time, tack it on to the beginning or end of your regular routine.
+You can be in and out of the gym in 10 minutes.
+Or, if you have more time, easily tack it on to the beginning or end of your regular routine.

 Repetitions: Three sets of 15.
 Fourth set: Complete as many repetitions as you can until you feel fatigued.
 Rest for 30 to 60 seconds between each set.